ammar/regexp_parser/README.md

 ```

 #### Notes
-  * The default syntax is that of the ruby interpreter in use, as returned
+  * The syntax argument is optional.
+It defaults to the version of the ruby
-    by RUBY_VERSION.
-The syntax can be specified in the second argument to
-    the scan method.
+    interpreter in use, as returned by RUBY_VERSION.

-  * The lexer performs some basic parsing to determine the depth of the
+  * The lexer normalizes some tokens, as noted in the Syntax section above.
-    emitted tokens.
-This responsibility might be relegated to the scanner
-    in a future release.

 ---
 ### Parser
 Sits on top of the lexer and transforms the "stream" of Token objects emitted
 by it into a tree of Expression objects represented by an instance of the
 Expression::Root class.
-See Expression below for more information.

 #### Example